NoahDomingues/OFDR-Extractor/README.md

 Here is the first release of my Game Extractor for **[Operation Flashpoint: Dragon Rising](https://en.wikipedia.org/wiki/Operation_Flashpoint:_Dragon_Rising)**, a realistic, tactical mil-sim shooter game released by [Codemasters](https://www.codemasters.com) in 2009.
 This tool is designed to decompress, decrypt, and extract files from the `win_000` archives in the game installation folder (inside these archives is where most of the game's content is stored).

 Download the `OFDR Extractor.exe` file below, place it in your game installation folder, and run it.
 The files will be extracted to the `_extract` folder in your game installation directory.
-There will be approximately 5GB of extracted files on total (slightly above 5GB).
+There will be approximately 5GB of extracted files on total (slightly bigger than 5GB).

 Currently, **some files extracted by this tool will be corrupted** to a degree, particularly larger XML files (over 256KB).
 Most of the files I have been able to check (other XMLs, and audio files) have remained intact, however.

 Also, the tool does not maintain the directory structure of extracted files higher than 1 level.
 So you will have to move them about manually to put them into the right folder structure inside `/data_win` to make the game read them.

 Once you have modified the extracted files, **you must put them inside the correct directory in the `/data_win` folder for the game to read them**.
-The Extraction tool will ask you at the end of the extraction process if you would like it to create these folders to help you.
+The extraction tool will ask you at the end of the extraction process if you would like it to create these folders to help you.

 ## OFDR Modding